benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

     * The folder you just renamed should now have a name that is identical to the name of the .zip file you just deleted.
 * Enter this folder in *Finder* (the folder whose name you just appended with ".zip").
 * Paste the "images" and "messages" folders you copied earlier into this folder.

+#### Completed *Time Stamper* application
+You can now exit out of all *Finder* windows.
+You should now check to see if your *Time Stamper* application runs properly.
+If you have closely followed all of the instructions up to this point, your *Time Stamper* application (.app) should now run when you double-click on it, even when you have no aftermarket *Python* distribution installed on your *Mac*.
+Congratulations, you have successfully built the *Time Stamper* program from the source code on a *Mac*.

 ## Bundle the *Time Stamper* program into a disk image (.dmg) (optional)
 The *Time Stamper* application (.app) that you just generated provides a fully functional build of the *Time Stamper* program.
 By simply double-clicking on this application (.app), you can run the *Time Stamper* program.